 SkyPark at Santa’s Village near Lake Arrowhead, California creates a memorable experience for guests to savor the nostalgia of an “Old World Christmas in the Woods” with family and friends.

-There are many things to do and see at Santa’s Village which are included in the general price of admission including rock climbing, ice skating, zip lining, riding the train and meeting Mr. and Mrs. Claus in Santa’s Cabin.
-The best part is that SkyPark at Santa’s Village is open year round!
+There are many things to do and see at Santa’s Village which are included in the general price of admission including rock climbing, ice skating, zip lining, and meeting Mr. and Mrs. Claus in Santa’s Cabin.
+While many of these are for older kids, toddlers will enjoy the Construction Zone Playscape, Balance Trail, Discovery Playscape, and Mountain Movers.
+The best part is that SkyPark at Santa’s Village is open year-round!

 Gilroy Gardens, Gilroy, CA